AlgyJr/ios_guides/Animating-A-Sequence-of-Images.md

 ```

 ### Step 4: Assign Values to Your Variables
-It is good practice to define your class variables with an object type, and then assign them values within the ``viewDidLoad`` method.
+Assign values to the variables you declared above within the ``viewDidLoad()`` method.
-- Link the actual image files in your assets to your image variables. ``myImage = UIImage(named: "image file name)"``
+- Assign the image files in your assets to your image variables.

 ```swift
 loading_1 = UIImage(named: "loading-1")